 - The topper features five zones that vary in firmness.
-The middle of the topper is firmer and then it gets progressively softer as you move toward the head and foot.
+The middle of the topper is firmer and then it gets progressively softer as we move toward the head and foot.

-- You can choose from two infusions.
-You can opt for the gel-infused topper which is designed to sleep cooler.
-You can also choose the lavender-infused topper which features a soothing scent meant to promote better sleep.
+- Shoppers can choose from two infusions: a gel-infused topper which is designed to sleep cooler or a lavender-infused topper which features a soothing scent meant to promote better sleep.

 - Size options: Twin, Twin XL, Full, Full XL, Queen, King, and California King.

 I consider two things when I receive a mattress topper at my house: expansion speed and offgassing.
-Basically, I want to know how quickly the topper expands so that I can actually use it.
-I also want to know if the topper has a strong chemical smell.
+Basically, I want to know how quickly the topper expands so that I can actually use it, and I also want to know if the topper has a strong chemical smell.

 When I opened the Lucid 5-Zone Mattress Topper, it expanded very quickly.
-I was able to use the mattress topper that very night.
-I only noticed a bit of offgassing and didn’t find the topper to have much of an odor.
+I was able to use the mattress topper that very night, and I only noticed a bit of offgassing.

-One of the main reasons to get a mattress topper is to change the firmness of your mattress.
-To gauge the firmness of the Lucid, I placed it on a mattress with a firmness of 9/10.
-With the Lucid on top, the mattress felt closer to 7/10.
-That’s about two points of firmness!
+One of the main reasons to get a mattress topper is to change the firmness of a mattress.
+To gauge the firmness of the Lucid, I placed it on a mattress with a firmness of 9/10 and, with the Lucid on top, the mattress felt closer to 7/10.

-However, with its five zones, the Lucid does vary in firmness.
-That means the mattress will feel softer or firmer depending on your sleeping position.
+However, with its five zones, the Lucid does vary in firmness, and this means the mattress will feel softer or firmer depending on the sleeping position.
 Let’s take a look at how that felt for me:

 - Back sleeping on the Lucid, the topper is a very good match.
-I feel my hips sinking in a bit, and the memory foam is taking the shape of my body.
-I also feel the center zone giving me some added support on my lumbar area.
+I feel my hips sinking in a bit, and the memory foam is taking the shape of my body while the center zone is giving me some added support on my lumbar area.

-- When I sleep on my side, the Lucid also works for me.
-The topper is softer under my shoulders and hips so it is relieving pressure there.
-However, I am not bottoming out on the Lucid.
-The zoning relieves pressure while holding me up.
+- When I sleep on my side, the Lucid also works for me because it is softer under my shoulders and hips and relieving pressure there.
+However, I am not bottoming out on the Lucid as the zoning relieves pressure while still holding me up.

-- Stomach sleeping, the topper is a bit too soft for me.
-The center zone does not provide me enough support on my hips.
-I am sinking too far into the topper and feeling a bit of added strain on my lower back.
-Most stomach sleepers will want to find a more supportive topper.
+- Stomach sleeping, the topper is a bit too soft for me because the center zone does not provide me enough support on my hips.
+I am sinking too far into the topper and feeling a bit of added strain on my lower back, so most stomach sleepers will want to find a more supportive topper.

 Even with the zoned grooves, the Lucid does have that slow-moving memory foam feel.
 When I lie down on the Lucid, it slowly compresses under my weight.
 The material is slow to respond so it makes it more difficult for me to move around on the mattress.

 Lastly, in terms of temperature, I can say the Lucid does not sleep too warm.
 The gel infusion does keep the topper from feeling too hot.
-Also, the zoned grooves allow for air to flow through the topper.
-I can say I slept relatively cool on the Lucid.
+Also, the zoned grooves allow for air to flow through the topper, and I can say I slept relatively cool on the Lucid.